EXXETA/wordpress-plugin-donations/jtl/README.md

 ### Run

 - Run: `docker-compose up`
+    - A web server listens then on your host at port 8080 TCP.
+To adjust ports you have to modify the docker-compose.yml file.
+    - Two volumes are used: One for MariaDB data (`/var/lib/mysql`) and one bind-mount for repository directory `./plugins`
 - Stop: `docker-compose down`

-A web server listens on your host at port 8080 TCP.
-To adjust ports you have to modify the docker-compose.yml file.
+- Remove local containers + volumes: `docker-compose down --volume --remove-orphans`

 ### Get a shell in the container